kyma-project/istio/docs/user/02-operation-guides/security/02-10-ingress-egress-traffic.md

 ## Egress

-Currently no Egress limitations are implemented, meaning that all applications deployed in the Kyma cluster can access outside resources without limitations.
+Currently, no Egress limitations are implemented, meaning that all applications deployed in the Kyma cluster can access outside resources without limitations.

 >**NOTE:** In the case of connection problems with external services, it may be required to create a [Service Entry](https://istio.io/latest/docs/reference/config/networking/service-entry/) object to register the service.